-- You can switch between Hygiene and Search modes via the Programming Menu (Select Monitor and then Operation Mode). - If the instrument is not equipped with a VOC sensor (PID), or is not equipped with an LEL sensor, then screens for those sensors (VOC Gas Status and LEL Gas Status, respectively) are not shown. - Operation of Wi-Fi-equipped MultiRAE Lite is shown on page 19. - Search Mode is not available on MultiRAE Benzene. - MultiRAE Benzene operation is shown on page 22.
+- You can switch between Hygiene and Search modes via the Programming Menu (Select Monitor and then Operation Mode). - If the instrument is not equipped with a VOC sensor (PID), or is not equipped with an LEL sensor, then screens for those sensors (VOC Gas Status and LEL Gas Status, respectively) are not shown. - Operation of Wi-Fi-equipped MultiRAE Lite is shown on page 19. - Search Mode is not available when MultiRAE is in benzene-specific mode. - Benzene-specific operation is shown on page 22.